ramzeez88/KokoroGUI/README.md

 # KokoroGUI
 a GUI for Kokoro TTS using tkinter

-Tested on Windows 11 only so not sure if will work on ther systems.
+Tested on Windows 11 only so not sure if will work on other systems.